-There are various stories around the origins, all of which relate to the name.
+Various stories surround the origins of the dish, all of which relate to the name.
 Kaiser is German for Emperor and Schmarrn is a colloquial expression for a mess or nonsense, often uttered in exasperation at some unfortunate situation.

 Anyway, the most common tale is that Emperor Franz Joseph was out and about in the Alps and dropped into a farmhouse feeling a bit peckish…much to the surprise (and consternation) of the farmer.

 And so a dish, legend, and name were born.